Hyperon spin correlation in high-energy heavy-ion collisions

 \paragraph{\bf Acknowledgments.}

 The authors thank Diyu Shen and Aihong Tang for enlightening discussions.
 This work is supported in part by the Italian Ministry of University and Research, project PRIN2022``Advanced probes of the Quark Gluon Plasma", Next Generation EU, Mission 4 Component 1, X.-Y.W.~is supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) [SAPIN-2020-00048 and SAPIN-2024-00026] and in part by US National Science Foundation (NSF) under grant number OAC2004571.
 D.H.R.~is supported by the \textit{Deutsche Forschungsgemeinschaft} (DFG, German Research Foundation) through CRC-TR 211 \textit{``Strong-interaction matter under extreme conditions''} - project number 315477589 - TRR 211.
 X.-N.W. is supported by NSFC under Grant No.~1193507, the Guangdong MPBAR with No.~2020B0301030008 and by the Alexander von Humboldt Foundation through a Humboldt Research Award.
+The data that support the findings of this article are openly available \cite{sheng_2025_17938737}.